xueyuanl/cambrinary/README.md

 ### multi-words support
 powered by coroutine, support as many as words you like,
 ```
-python3 cambrinary.py -w hello word
+cambrinary -w hello word
 ```
 or
 ```
-python3 cambrinary.py -w hello word -t chinese
+cambrinary -w hello word -t chinese
 ```
 even or more
 ```
-python3 cambrinary.py -w one two three four five -t french
+cambrinary -w one two three four five -t french
 ```

 ### Support phrase
 ```
-python3 cambrinary.py -w kick-off
+cambrinary -w kick-off
 ```
 or
 ```
-python3 cambrinary.py -w kick-off -t japanese
+cambrinary -w kick-off -t japanese
 ```
 ### Customize your color scheme
 Your cambrinary, you design.

-Use [conf.json](conf.json) to customize the color scheme, for instance, setting `pronunciation`, `definition` or `example_sentence` as you like.
-They could be in `bold` format, `blue` foreground  and `black` blackground, or any supported format and colors.
+Use [conf.json](./cambrinary/conf.json) to customize the color scheme, for instance, setting `pronunciation`, `definition` or `example_sentence` as you like.
+They could be in `bold` format, `blue` foreground  and `black` background, or any supported format and colors.
-All supported color please refer to [color_const.py](color_const.py).
+All supported color please refer to [color_const.py](./cambrinary/color_const.py).

 ### Log
-logs is writen into `dict.log` in append way.
+logs is written into `$XDG_DATA_HOME/cambrinary/dict.log` (or `~/.local/share/cambrinary/dict.log`) in append way.
 # Help
 ```
-python3 cambrinary.py --help
+cambrinary --help
 ```